goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/8-isolated-nodes/_index.md

   - Click **SAVE**

-Now you can add managed hosts,the **HOSTS** button is active now.
+Now you can add managed hosts, the **HOSTS** button is active now.
 Click it to access the hosts overview.
 There are no hosts right now, so let’s add one:

   - Click the ![plus](../../images/green_plus.png?classes=inline) button to add a new host